-Dan (con't): Well the Doctor of Arts program which was this program which Joe Lipson got off the ground to train people to do high quality educational technology and it's a story all by itself, he's a story all by himself and I think has bec very propound ideas about the future of education and stuff.
-There was this Doctor of Arts grant which had money in it to build a copy of the IP for Tom and supported him for a couple of years without a ...
+Dan (con't): Well the Doctor of Arts program which was this program which Joe Lipson got off the ground to train people to do high quality educational technology and it's a story all by itself, he's a story all by himself and I think has bec very profound ideas about the future of education and stuff.
+There was this Doctor of Arts grant which had money in it to build a copy of the IP for Tom and supported him for a couple of years without a . . .
 So there was money there to get Tom some released time to develop GRASSmore.
 It was certainly a very functioning system when he came to Circle, vastly better than anything else than I even think exists now.
-At that point, and he's evolved it beyond, just making it easier and easier and more powerful and confronting all sorts of real basic problems like how to construct to be used computer languages that dont require loops xxxxx trans/explicitly since they're a pain in the neck and stuff like that.
-And there's a paper called "Towards Loopless INteractive Programming" which discusses those issues.
+At that point, and he's evolved it beyond, just making it easier and easier and more powerful and confronting all sorts of real basic problems like how to construct they're a pain in the neck and stuff like that.
+And there's a paper called "Towards Loopless Interactive Programming" which discusses those issues.
 I think you have all the papers.